sav-che/TL-2/Authors/Cohn, Georg {std. G. Cohn}.md

-> [!cite] BHL link: this entry starts at [page 258](https://www.biodiversitylibrary.org/item/103860#page/268/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 258](https://www.biodiversitylibrary.org/page/33265935) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Cohn, Georg (1873-?), German botanist, "mosaischer Confession", born at Wirsitz, at the Realgymnasium at Bromberg, studied pharmacy at Breslau, botany at the University of Berlin 1896-1899, id. at Erlangen 1899-1901 as student of H. Solederer. (*G. Cohn*).
+Cohn, Georg (1873-?), German botanist, "mosaischer Confession", born at Wirsitz, at the Realgymnasium at Bromberg, studied pharmacy at Breslau, botany at the University of Berlin 1896-1899, id. at Erlangen 1899-1901 as student of H. Solederer.
+**Abbreviated name**: *G. Cohn*

 #### Herbarium and types